IBM/spss-modeler-flow-finance/README.md

 ## Create model flow

-Lets upload the initila flow and explore in the upcoming steps.
+Lets upload the initial flow and explore in the upcoming steps.
 After finishing the IBM Watson Studio Desktop installation perform the following:

 1. Create a new empty project and provide a name.